pailhead/three-fps-counter/README.md

 # FPSCounter

 FPS counter that updates in the webgl canvas.
+Simple 2 digit renderer.

 ## Files